sugatoray/CodeSnippets/src/HowTo/howto_add_copyright_badge_in_markdown/howto_add_copyright_badge_in_markdown.md

 - Copyright &copy; Sugato Ray | 2018-2020
 - Copyright &copy; Sugato Ray.
 All Rights Reserved.
 2020-2021.

 The problem is that you would manually have to update the latest date (the current year - `2020`, in this case).
-This brings the question then, *how to dynamically update the copyright year?*
+This brings the question, *how to dynamically update the copyright year?*

 In a regular HTML page you could paste in the following script and be done with it.